 A manuscript consists of several elements.
-These are front matter, the body of the text, documentation (notes and bibliography or reference list), figures, figure captions, and tables.
-(Figure preparation is discussed in "Figure Submission Guidelines," below.)
+These are front matter, the body of the text, documentation (notes and bibliography), figures, figure captions, and tables.
+(Figure preparation is discussed in the Figure Submission Guidelines at the end of this document.)

 FRONT MATTER